neondatabase/website/content/guides/feature-flags-sveltekit.md

 </CodeTabs>

 The code above starts with importing the Postgres client.
 It further imports the config module by `dotenv` that makes sure that all environment variables are populated in application environment.
-It then creates a new instance of a PostgreSQL connection pool.
+It then creates a new instance of a Postgres connection pool.

 To create, read or update the feature flags from your SvelteKit application, you can use re-usable helper functions.
 Let's create a new directory by executing the following command in your terminal window to start creating those functions: